 (x) Photographs and odd-sized documents. - The Board recommends that parties not submit original photographs or other original documents unless instructed to do so.
 See subsection (d), below.
 If a party nonetheless wishes to submit a photograph, the party should: print identifying information on the back of the photograph, including the alien's name and alien registration number ("A number"), display the photograph on an $8\frac{1}{2}$ " x 11" sheet of paper, and print the same identifying information on the sheet of paper as well.
-The Board does not accept photographs submitted on electronic media (e.g., CDs, DVDs, VHS tapes, audio cassette tapes, thumb drives, or other electronic medium).
-See subsection (c) above.

 The Board also discourages the submission of other odd-sized materials, such as official certificates, and strongly advises that parties submit photocopies.
 See Chapter 3.3(d)(iv) (Supporting documents).
 If a party nonetheless wishes to submit an odd-sized document, the document should be prepared in the same way as a photograph.
-The Board will not accept odd-sized materials submitted on electronic media.
-See subsection (c) above.